DHA for Kids: Benefits for Your Child’s Brain

-When my babies were young, we didn’t know as much was we do today about critical nutrients such as DHA and the DHA benefits for brain development.
+When my babies were young, we didn’t know as much was we do today about critical nutrients such as DHA and the DHA benefits for cognitive development.

-From my perspective, we can still use more education, awareness and action on critical nutrients for baby in the early years.
+From my perspective, we can still use more education, awareness, and action about critical nutrients for baby in the first year of life and into the early years of development.

 One nutrient I want to see get more attention is docosahexaenoic acid, otherwise known as DHA.

-In this article, I’ll explore DHA, how DHA benefits brain development, and how you can ensure your children are getting the DHA they need.
+In this article, I’ll explore DHA, the role of DHA in brain development, and how you can ensure your baby is getting the DHA they need.

 What is DHA Good for?

 Docosahexaenoic acid (DHA) is an omega-3 polyunsaturated fatty acid.
-It’s found in food and is good for the brain.
+It’s found in food and is particularly good for human brain development.

 It influences brain functioning in many ways, such as sending messages throughout the brain (called neurotransmission) and growing new connections and pathways for those messages (called neurogenesis).